Falsification of Cyber-Physical Systems using Bayesian Optimization: Introduction

 Model-based methods are suitable when the \SUT is expensive to simulate, and it might be worth the additional cost of building a surrogate model.
-Bayesian optimization (\BO) ~\cite{Shahriari2016Bayesian} is model-based optimization method that has been successfully applied to various problems like machine learning hyperparameter optimization~\cite{hvarfner2022pi,vsehic2021lassobench} and robotics~\cite{mayr2022skill,berkenkamp2021bayesian}.
-Using a probabilistic model of the objective function, \BO demonstrates a significant improvement, for many optimization problems over traditionally used optimization methods, for expensive to evaluate nonconvex functions, with many local optima~\cite{Shahriari2016Bayesian}.
+Bayesian optimization (\BO)~\cite{Shahriari2016} is a model-based optimization method that has been successfully applied to various problems, such as machine learning hyperparameter optimization~\cite{hvarfner2022pi,vsehic2021lassobench} and robotics~\cite{mayr2022skill,berkenkamp2021bayesian}.

+Often \BO outperforms conventional optimization when addressing costly-to-evaluate nonconvex functions with multiple local optima~\cite{Shahriari2016}.
 As falsification of \CPSs is typically a high-dimensional problem, the computational requirements for vanilla \BO (i.e., the standard Bayesian optimization approach) are not well suited.

-Previous work on using \BO for falsification \cite{Deshmukh2017Bayesian} proposed using a dimensionality reduction method \REMBO~\cite{Wang2016REMBO}. \REMBO, as well as its extensions such as HeSBO~\cite{nayebi2019} and ALEBO~\cite{alebo}, projects the search space to a low-dimensional subspace via a linear embedding that is more suitable for \BO.
+In~\cite{Deshmukh2017Bayesian}, it is demonstrated that \BO is comparable with respect to other optimization methods, such as CMA-ES~\cite{hansen2006cma}, for falsification of \CPSs.
+However, \cite{Deshmukh2017Bayesian} is using a dimensionality reduction method \REMBO~\cite{Wang2016REMBO}. \REMBO and its extensions, such as HeSBO~\cite{nayebi2019} and ALEBO~\cite{alebo}, project the search space to a low-dimensional subspace using a linear embedding.
+In these methods, a Gaussian process model is trained on a low-dimensional space, from which the original high-dimensional input space for evaluations is derived via inverse random projection.
+Consequently, points outside the search domain are projected to the boundary, upper or lower bound, resulting in over-exploitation of the boundary region.
+However, determining the optimal size of a linear embedding is a challenging task in practice.
 Creating an adequate linear embedding with the optimal size for different falsification problems is an open research question.
 In general, it is impractical for practitioners to specify linear embeddings in real-world applications without having multiple intensive trials.

+Moreover, in~\cite{Deshmukh2017Bayesian}, the authors use different linear embeddings for each example, and there is no clear suggestion on which embedding is optimal.
+Furthermore, the benchmark problems used in ~\cite{Deshmukh2017Bayesian} have been updated to more recent benchmarking problems used in the falsification community~\cite{Ernst2019-ARCH19:, Ramezani2020-wodes}.